franknmungai/react-hackathon/docs/06-adding-draggable-pieces.md

 Let's add draggable chess pieces in our cells.

 First we need some images for chess the pieces, in `src` let's add a new folder named `assets`.
 It will contain our app's assets such as images.
 Let's create a new folder in `assets` called `pieces`.
 This folder will hold the images of our chess pieces.
-Download this images from [here](https://github.com/franknmungai/live-chess/tree/main/src/assets/pieces) and save them inside this `pieces` folder (`src/assets/pieces`) or you can download all the assets used in this project from [here](../static/assets.rar)
+Download all the assets used in this project from [here](../static/assets.rar)

 ## Creating the `Piece` component